Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Introduction

 \subsection{Acknowledgements}

-The present article grew out of the second author's PhD thesis \cite{Do-PhD}, supervised by Christopher Skinner.
-Both authors would like to thank him for stimulating this collaboration, for his guidance and optimism.
-We would like to thank Ra\'{u}l Alonso, Haruzo Hida, and \'Oscar Rivero for helpful exchanges related to various aspects of this work.
+The present article grew out of the second-named author's PhD thesis \cite{Do-PhD}, supervised by Christopher Skinner.
+We heartily thank him for inspiring this collaboration, his guidance, and optimism.
+We would also like to thank Ra\'{u}l Alonso, Haruzo Hida, Kartik Prasanna, \'Oscar Rivero, and Romyar Sharifi for helpful exchanges related to various aspects of this work, and the anomymous referee for a very careful reading of the paper, whose comments and suggestions helped us to signficantly improve the exposition.

-During the preparation of this paper, the first author was partially supported by the NSF grants DMS-1946136 and DMS-2101458.
+During the preparation of this paper, the first-named author was partially supported by the NSF grants DMS-1946136, DMS-2101458, and DMS-2401321.

 \addtocontents{toc}{ }

 }